-Be sure the weight of passengers, equipment, and supplies does not cause your motor home to exceed axle loads and overall vehicle loads for which it was designed.
+NOTE: Be sure the weight of passengers, equipment, and supplies does not cause your motor home to exceed axle loads and overall vehicle loads for which it was designed.
 If in doubt, weigh the vehicle at a public scale.
 See paragraph on "Weighing."

 - h.
 Check that accessories, such as a plastic sewer hose with the necessary fittings and a water supply line (such as garden-hose type approved for 125 psi) are on board.
 (It may be desirable to check ahead with specific campsites where you plan to stop for any special adapters which may be required.) - j.
 Fill fresh water tank, if required.
 (Refer to Plumbing Section.) - Check to see that drain-line cap and holdingtank knife valve(s) are closed and secured.
 Add a holding-tank chemical to a few gallons of water in your body-waste holding tank.
 (Refer to Plumbing Section.) - Check all stop lights, running lights, and other vehicle safety items. - Put motor home contents in "travel" condition. - a.
 Secure any loose objects which could shift while traveling. - b.
 Secure refrigerator contents (place lids on all containers holding liquids, for example) then secure locking latch on refrigerator door. - c.
 Be sure all cabinets have the contents secured and the doors latched. - d.
-Be sure all exterior doors are closed and locked. - Adjust the driver's seat to the most comfortable position, then adjust the side-view mirrors for maximum visibility. - Fill the fuel tank and be careful not to overfill.
+Be sure all exterior doors are closed and locked. - Adjust the driver's seat to the most comfortable position, then adjust the side-view mirrors for maximum visibility. - Fill the fuel tank(s) and give special attention to the operation of the fuel tank switch-over valve (when the optional auxiliary fuel tank is installed) (see Figure 2).
 Your motor home is designed to use only the fuel recommended in the Chassis Operator's Manual.
+It is recommended that you use fuel from the auxiliary tank first.
+Never run a fuel tank completely dry when driving since it can cause the engine to stall and may result in a delay in restarting the engine when switching to the main fuel tank.